osmancemyilmaz/SQL/DannysDiner/ReadMe.md

 ## Case Study #1 - Danny's Diner
-This notebook is about case study from [#8WeekSQLChallenge](https://8weeksqlchallenge.com/) by [Danny Ma](https://www.linkedin.com/in/datawithdanny/).
+This notebook is about first case study from [#8WeekSQLChallenge](https://8weeksqlchallenge.com/) by [Danny Ma](https://www.linkedin.com/in/datawithdanny/).

 You can use the embedded DB Fiddle in the case study page.
 I used text editor and DB Browser to solve the questions.